admiralrohan/fakemon/README.md

 First

+- Clone `.env.example` file with the name `.env` and add details.
-- First start hardhat network `npx hardhat node`
+- Then start hardhat network `npx hardhat node`
 - Then deploy the contracts `npm run deploy`
 - Then start the frontend `cd frontend && npm start`